enonic/old-xp-doc/doc/reference/image-processor/scaling.rst

 Scale Wide
 ----------

 Scales the image to fit the given width of the picture.
-If the image is higher than the given height, it is cropped on top and bottom, based on the focal point position.
+If the image is taller than the given height, it is cropped on top and bottom, based on the focal point position.